yast/yast-yast2/library/general/doc/Hooks.md

 ## Checkpoints

-The hooks are created and triggered at some specific events - checkpoints - usually considered important for the workflow.
-If the hook finds no files in the search path, the worfkflow process continues its job until the next checkpoint has been reached.
-This will repeat for all checkpoints.
+The hooks are created and triggered at some specific events - **checkpoints** - considered important for the workflow.
+If a hook finds no files to be executed in the search path, the worfkflow process continues to the next checkpoint.
+This will repeat for all checkpoints until the worflow has finished.

+The checkpoints are specified separately for every workflow, even within a workflow the checkpoints may vary, e.g. checkpoints within installation workflow are defined special for every type of installation (e.g. autoinstallation, manual installation).
+Some of the checkpoints are fixed, other may depend on some external definition of the workflow (for installation the checkpoints depends on the control file definition).

+## Installation checkpoints

+Installation makes the broadest use of hooks due to its possible customization and system setup importance.
+There are at least 4 types of installation workflows which partly share some of their hook checkpoints, and some have espacially defined for itself:

+* manual installation using GUI
+* autoinstallation using a profile definition written in xml
+* upgrade using GUI
+* autoupgrade using a profile definition

+Workflows like upgrade, autoupgrade and others are not (yet) in scope of this document.

+### General installation hooks

+There are four general checkpoints used commonly by all installation workflows.
+Their names are:

+* installation_start
+* installation_finish
+* installation_aborted
+* installation_failure

+Hook files referencing these checkpoints must not have any prefix in their names, unlike the other hook files specified above.
+There is no before or after option.

+Example of general installation hook script:

+* installation_start_[0-9][0-9]_custom_script_name
+* installation_finish_[0-9][0-9]_custom_script_name
+* installation_aborted_[0-9][0-9]_custom_script_name
+* installation_failure_[0-9][0-9]_custom_script_name

+### Manual installation checkpoints

+Notes:
+* checkpoints based on the control file entries which are static setup_dhcp complex_welcome system_analysis installation_options
+  disk_proposal
+  timezone

+* checkpoints based on the installation process internals (clients, modules ...) which typicaly write the configuration set up in the previous steps

+### Autoinstallation checkpoints